ansible-collections/junipernetworks.junos/docs/junipernetworks.junos.junos_security_policies_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>You can apply a redirect SSL proxy profile when a policy blocks HTTPS traffic with a reject action.
-When you apply am SSL proxy profile, SSL proxy decrypts the traffic and application identification functionality identifies the application</div>
+                        <div>You can apply a redirect SSL proxy profile when a policy blocks HTTPS traffic with a reject action When you apply am SSL proxy profile, SSL proxy decrypts the traffic and application identification functionality identifies the application</div>
                 </td>
             </tr>
                                 <tr>